calphool/JMR-800/README.md

 I may eventually implement some kind of "preset mode" that allows you to scroll through a given configuration of knobs, select it, and it would play all 56 knobs into the synthesizer.
 This may be a submenu of the Run mode.
 One step at a time of course...

+May 5, 2025

+***It's alive***!
+I got the first fully functional code put together and just did about 15 minutes of testing.
+It definitely works.
+Though there's plenty to tweak.
+Right now it's ignoring the parameter type and just sending values from 0 - 127, which does work, but it causes the screen to flicker on the synth for the parameters that only have a few set values.
+I'm also wondering about how to manage noise from the potentiometers.
+Although I used a smoothing algorithm, which does make them a lot less noisy, you still get odd little blips from time to time, and since they take whatever value the knob is at at the time, if you've just changed patches it can make a dramatic change to the sound.
+I wonder if I should implement a kind of "lock / unlock" with one of the switches.
+I could use green for "I'm unlocked and sending data to the synth" vs red for "I'm currently locked and not sending anything to the synth."

+Lots and lots of small tweaks to work on now, but at least it's working.
+The PWM mod that I installed from https://www.vecoven.com/superjx/styled/pwm.html is pretty cool, especially with knobs that tweak its behavior in real time.

+The other tweaks that the vecoven upgrade made to my firmware on my synth still takes some getting used to.
+I'm going to have to read through the manuals for the vecoven upgrade really carefully, because it's pretty easy to get lost in the menus.
+Maybe I could implement a "notepad" in the
+OLED screen of the JMR800 so it can remind me of stuff for the Vecoven upgrade.

 ## License

 This project is released under the MIT License.